 Course Co-ordinator Engineering South Building, S209 email@example.com A/Prof Andrei Kotousov Lecturer for Solid Mechanics Engineering South Building, S207 firstname.lastname@example.org

-Lecturer for Materials & Structures TBA A/Prof Reza Ghomashchi Lecturer for Materials & Structures Engineering South Building, S120 email@example.com
+Lecturers for Materials & Structures email@example.com A/Prof Reza Ghomashchi Lecturers for Materials & Structures Engineering South Building, S120 firstname.lastname@example.org

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Have a good understanding the theory, concepts, principles and governing equations of solid mechanics; 2 Be gaining the physical intuition necessary to idealize a complicated practical problem; 3 Possess the contemporary analytical, experimental and computational tools needed to solve the idealized problem; 4 Have acquired the independent judgment required to interpret the results of these solutions; 5 Be able to use these solutions to guide a corresponding design, manufacture, or failure analysis; 6 Have an understanding of the selection, design and stress analysis of composite materials; 7 Possess the ability to analysis the stresses in simple structures as used in the aerospace industry; 8 Further develop interpersonal understanding, teamwork and communication skills working on group assignments; and 9 Be able to learn independently new solutions, principles and methods, read and understand professional articles on the subject.
+1 Have a good understanding the theory, concepts, principles and governing equations of solid mechanics.
+2 Be gaining the physical intuition necessary to idealize a complicated practical problem.
+3 Possess the contemporary analytical, experimental and computational tools needed to solve the idealized problem.
+4 Have acquired the independent judgment required to interpret the results of these solutions.
+5 Be able to use these solutions to guide a corresponding design, manufacture, or failure analysis.
+6 Have an understanding of the selection, design and stress analysis of composite materials.
+7 Possess the ability to analysis the stresses in simple structures as used in the aerospace industry.
+8 Further develop interpersonal understanding, teamwork and communication skills working on group assignments.
+9 Be able to learn independently new solutions, principles and methods, read and understand professional articles on the subject.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: